senzing-garage/docker-compose-demo/docs/docker-compose-rabbitmq-postgresql-advanced/README.md

 ### Program parameter matrix

-1. The matrix for using rabbitmq with `stream-loader.py` and `redoer.py` subcommands.
+1. The matrix for using RabbitMQ with `stream-loader.py` and `redoer.py` subcommands.

     ```console
     +-------------------------- stream-loader.py rabbitmq